 The Culinary Institute of America (CIA), being committed to respect for diversity and equal opportunity in education and employment, does not discriminate against individuals.
-The CIA expressly prohibits discrimination against and harassment of individuals on the basis of any protected characteristic, including: race, color, sex, gender, sexual orientation, gender identity and expression, religion, disability, medical condition, age, genetic information, familial status, marital status, military or veteran status, ancestry, national or ethnic origin, and any other protected group or classification under the law.
-In addition, the CIA prohibits Sexual Harassment, Sexual Assault, Domestic Violence, Dating Violence, Sexual Exploitation and Stalking.
-The Harassment, Sexual Misconduct, and Discrimination Policy (HSMD Policy) shall apply to conduct that occurs on the CIA's campus, on CIA technological systems, at CIA-sponsored programs, activities and events, including: admissions, financial aid, academic matters, career services, counseling, housing, employment policies, scholarship programs, health services, and all other programs and activities available at the CIA.
-Except as otherwise provided in the Policy, the HSMD Policy applies to conduct off-campus when a person accused of Prohibited Conduct is a matriculated CIA student or when the alleged conduct has a continuing adverse impact upon the CIA work or school environment.
+CIA expressly prohibits discrimination against and harassment of individuals on the basis of any protected characteristic, including: race, color, sex, gender, sexual orientation, gender identity and expression, religion, disability, age, genetic information, familial status, marital status, veteran status, ancestry, national or ethnic origin, and any other protected group or classification under local, state, and federal laws.
+In addition, CIA prohibits Sexual Harassment, Sexual Assault, Domestic Violence, Dating Violence, Sexual Exploitation, and Stalking.

+CIA's Harassment, Sexual Misconduct, and Discrimination Policy (the "HSMD Policy") shall apply to conduct that occurs on CIA's campus, on CIA technological systems, at CIA-sponsored programs, activities, and events, including: admissions, financial aid, academic matters, career services, counseling, housing, employment policies, scholarship programs, health services, and all other programs, and activities available at CIA, consistent with local, state, and federal laws.
+Further, the HSMD Policy may apply to conduct off-campus when a person accused of Prohibited Conduct is a matriculated CIA student or when the alleged conduct has a continuing adverse impact upon CIA work or school environment.

-The HSMD Policy applies to all members of the CIA Community, including Students, Employees (faculty and staff), Trustees, Interns, and Non-employee Workers.
-Each Student shall be responsible for their conduct from the time of enrollment through the awarding of a degree, as well as during periods between terms of actual enrollment, study abroad and leaves of absence or suspension.
-Members of the CIA Community who believe that they have been subjected to Discrimination or Harassment are strongly urged to use the grievance and resolution procedures described in the HSMD Policy.
-Third Parties visiting CIA facilities (such as guests, visitors and restaurant patrons) have the opportunity to make reports of Prohibited Conduct for the purpose of the HSMD policy; however, Third Parties accused of violating the HSMD policy are not entitled to the procedural protections set forth below and may be summarily excluded from CIA property, programs, activities, or events.
-To review the HSMD Policy and learn how to make a report or complaint, please visit the CIA's Title IX homepage at https://www.ciachef.edu/harassment-policy.
+The HSMD Policy applies to all members of CIA's Community, including Students, Employees (faculty and staff), Trustees, Interns, and Non-employee Workers.
+Each Student shall be responsible for their conduct from the time of enrollment through the awarding of a degree, as well as during periods between terms of actual enrollment, study abroad, and leaves of absence or suspension.

+Members of CIA's Community who believe that they have been subjected to Discrimination or Harassment are strongly urged to use the resolution procedures described in the HSMD Policy.
+Third Parties visiting CIA facilities (such as guests, visitors, and restaurant patrons) have the opportunity to make reports of Prohibited Conduct for the purpose of the HSMD Policy; however, Third Parties accused of violating the HSMD Policy are not entitled to the procedural protections set forth below and may be summarily excluded from CIA property, programs, activities, or events.